Thursday, 22 November 2018

 Here is one of the Swedish full text versions of this ballad.
 This one is a version from Östergötland from Arwidsson.

-I've written only about Swedish and Norwegian versions of this ballad.
-Given how popular the ballad was and is in those countries, it is hardly surprising that it is also well known in Denmark as well.
+I have mentioned Swedish and Norwegian versions of this ballad.
+Given how popular the ballad was in those countries, it is hardly surprising that the corresponding ballad was well known in Denmark as well.
 There it is typically called Jomfruen og Dværgekongen (The Maiden and the Dwarf King).
-I'll not write more here about Danish versions though as this post is long enough already.
+I will not write more here about Danish versions, as this post is long enough already.

 Previously on this blog I wrote a post about Agneta and the Merman, which has a similar drink-to-forget-your-former-life ending.
-Another ballad with a very similar idea is Sir Olof and the Mermaid, though this has opposite gender roles (note this ballad is quite different from the Sir Olof and the Elves ballad or The Mermaid ballad that I have covered in this blog).
+Another ballad with a very similar idea is Sir Olof and the Mermaid, though this has opposite gender roles (note this ballad is quite different from the Sir Olof and the Elves ballad or The Mermaid ballad, both of which I have covered in this blog).

 A few years ago I wrote a song called The Fell Queen that was inspired to some extent by this story and others like it.
 So if you have seen me out singing anywhere in Cumbria in the last five years or so, it's quite possible that you might have heard me singing this.
 I have now finally recorded it, so have a listen if you like.